 To learn more about the Living Fundraisers seed kits click here.

-If you still want people to donate money but do not want to sell products, then Scratch’n’Help Cards might be a suitable choice.
-Almost like a game of chance, each card has a number of dollar amounts printed on it, and donors select a dot at random and then scratch to reveal the amount they must donate, from 50 cents to $3.
-Each card will make $64 profit and can be customised to show your school Logo or image of the project you are fundraising for.
+If you still want people to donate money but do not want to sell products, then Giggle Donation Cards might be a suitable choice.
+Almost like a game of chance, each card has a number of dollar amounts printed on it, and donors select a dot at random and then scratch to reveal the amount they must donate, from 50 cents to $2.
+You also reveal a joke with each dot, making it a fun way for donors to be involved.
+Each card will make $55 profit and can be customised to show your school Logo or image of the project you are fundraising for.

-To learn more about scratch’n’help cards click here.
+To learn more about Giggle Donation Cards click here.

 Use an online crowd funding platform to raise money for a particular project